Bias suit seeks to block Iowa from cutting women's swim team - WHIZ News

 The complaint argues that Iowa is not offering equal opportunities for female students to participate in sports as required by Title IX, the 1972 law that bars sex-based discrimination in federally funded education programs.

-The plaintiffs, including senior captain Sage Ohlensehlen and teammates Christina Kaufman, Alexa Puccini and Kelsey Drake, are asking a federal judge to reinstate their program.
+The plaintiffs, including senior captain Sage Ohlensehlen and teammates Christina Kaufman, Alexa Puccini and Kelsey Drake, are asking a federal judge to stop their program’s termination.
 In addition, their lawsuit requests class-action status on behalf of all female undergraduates who they say are legally entitled to additional sports opportunities.

 Barta blamed the cuts on a financial crisis stemming from the coronavirus pandemic.
 Current and former athletes and donors are lobbying Iowa to reverse course.

-Note: This story has been corrected to reflect that women’s volleyball was added earlier, not in 2003 as the lawsuit erroneously claims.